parker-t-jones/p0-person-201/README.md

 # Project 0: Person201, Fall 2026

-## Obtaining Project Code and Project Details
+## Project Overview

-For details and FAQs, see [this _details_ document](docs/details.md) that has information on git, Java, the classes here, and more.
-This current file you're reading has project and coding details, but the linked document has more Java and git details, particularly about starting to code.
-That linked document includes information about project workflow including submitting code and analysis for grading via _Gradescope_. **Be sure to check [the _detail_ document](https://coursework.cs.duke.edu/201fall26/resources-201/-/blob/main/projectWorkflow.md) for how to use Git to obtain the project files, and workarounds if Git doesn't work yet for you.
-You'll need to refer to this P0 document when forking and cloning.**
+For project details including git, programming, and analysis, see [this _details_ document](docs/details.md).
+This document supplies a high-level overview of what the project is about.

 ## Use of ChatGPT

 You'll be asked to engage with DukeGPT/ChatGPT in specific ways to answer some questions that are part of the required *analysis* questions that are part of each project in 201.
-You'll [see those questions and details in the Analysis section](#analysis) below.
+If you use any LLM to actually *write* code, as opposed to helping *you write code*, you should indicate that in the answer to the appropriate analysis qurestion.

 ## Goals